mscheel/firebass/README.md

 firebass$ YES.
 TAKE IT TO THE MAX.
 ```

-Moving a second layer of the image around you get this:
+Moving a second layer of the image around you get this (photoshop > edit > free transform > click triangle by y, set y to -48, click check):

 ![layered.png](layered.png)